larryfisherman25/larryfisherman25/README.md

 - 👋 Hi, I’m @larryfisherman25
 - 👀 I’m interested in ...
-Data Science and Embedded Systems.
+Data Science and MLOps.
 - 🌱 I’m currently learning ...
 Python, SQL, Microsoft Azure.
 - 💞️ I’m looking to collaborate on ...
 Any data science project.
 - 📫 How to reach me ... matheusfgiraldes@gmail.com or https://www.linkedin.com/in/matheusfanaligiraldes/